lxj616/lxj616.github.io/_posts/2021-09-26-reviving-leonid-afremov-paintings.markdown

 First we need to create the segmentation annotation for the leonid afremov paintings

-Just like the sflcker dataset
+Just like the sflickr dataset

 Luckily the extract_segmentation.py under scripts folder could do the trick, right ?